Unit rationale, description and aim

 - In The Literature of Other Worlds, students will be required to participate in activities designed to enhance online student learning and scaffold the content of the unit.
 These can include collaborative online discussions, personal reflective critiques, reading responses and short quizzes.

-- The science fiction research essay will allow students to undertake detailed research of a science fiction text, engaging in a close reading that explores its historical and cultural context, as well as an analysis of its significance in relation to contemporary anxieties.
+- The science fiction or fantasy research essay will allow students to undertake detailed research of a science fiction text, engaging in a close reading that explores its historical and cultural context, as well as an analysis of its significance in relation to contemporary anxieties.

 Overview of assessments

-Assessment Task 1: Online Activities Purpose: To...
+Assessment Task 1: Quizzes Purpose: To provide s...

-Assessment Task 1: Online Activities
+Assessment Task 1: Quizzes

 30%